justinluong/presentations/vim/presentation.md

 Why Vim over other shortcuts?
 1. It's transferrable, most machines already have Vim installed and most editors have a Vim extension
 2. Unlikely to go away anytime soon (mature & popular), this skill has a high half-life

+## How to get started with Vim?

+- Vim Extension
+- vim filename
+- vimtutor